clarkedarkmatter/smart-goose/content/pages/episodes/episode-5.md

 ---
 title: Sharp for Congress Campaign Featured in State's Largest Veteran's Parade
 subtitle: >-
-  David Sharp understands our Veterans better than his primary opponent or Democrats ever will.
+  David Sharp understands what our Veterans deserve better than his primary opponent - or Democrats - ever will.
 date: '2020-10-12'
 categories:
   - content/data/categories/season-1.yaml